adikul30/IoT-FCM/README.md

 # IoT-FCM
-Simply turns LED On and Off from anywhere<br>
+Simply turns light On and Off from anywhere<br>
 Used <B>ESP8266</B> with <B>NodeMCU</B> and <B>Firebase Realtime Database</B><br>
 More coming soon ;)